Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Model feasibility analysis

-There are several possible explanations for why some of the identified Wiener PKPD models do not agree with clinical dosing practices.
-First of all, the mode of drug administration considered in the present paper, i.e., sequential boluses, is not the same as the one covered in the data underlying the PKPD modeling in~\cite{SWM12} -- the continuous infusion.
-By its sheer nature, impulsive control requires mathematical models that are accurate over a larger range of input amplitudes, whereas a controller stabilizing the closed-loop system in the vicinity of a stationary point can be obtained based on a model that approximates the plant dynamics at this particular point.
-Further, as pointed out in~\cite{SWM12}, the plant excitation is typically low in drug infusion applications, which inevitably leads to poor model parameter estimates, especially those related to the model nonlinearity.
+There are several possible explanations or contributing reasons why some of the identified Wiener PKPD models do not agree with clinical dosing practices. \begin{itemize} \item First of all, the mode of drug administration considered in the present paper, i.e., sequential boluses, is not the same as the one covered in the data underlying the modeling PKPD in~\cite{SWM12}, i.e. continuous infusion.
+By its sheer nature, impulsive control requires mathematical models that are accurate over a larger range of input amplitudes, whereas a controller stabilizing the closed-loop system in vicinity of a stationary point can be obtained based on a model that approximates the plant dynamics in this particular point. \item Further, as pointed out in~\cite{SWM12}, the plant excitation is typically low in drug infusion applications which inevitably leads to poor model parameter estimates.
+This is especially true when it comes to estimating the model nonlinearity since the identification data reflect mostly the process operation under stationary conditions. \item The data underlying the used models were collected under feedback, see~\cite{ML98}.
+After the initial bolus, a proportional controller was applied whereas a PID-controller was used in the maintenance phase of NMB.
+The closed-loop drug administration was not taken into account in the system identification, which typically leads to biased estimates, see~\cite{SS88}. \end{itemize}